graydon/ivy-notes/markdown/relevant vocabulary.md

 V[X] = {a}
 ```

-That is, even though the function `f` is not [[stratified]], we still need only a finite instantiation to determine satisfiability of this formula.
+That is, even though the function `f` is not [[stratification|stratified]], we still need only a finite instantiation to determine satisfiability of this formula.
 It is easy seen, however, that all the stratified formulas have finite relevant vocabularies.

 ### Example: infinite (cyclical) relevant vocabulary